īkṣater nāśabdam - Brahman is knowable

 Without accepting the understanding that Brahman is not completely expressible by words or understandable by the mind, we can’t properly understand scriptural statements such as “yato vāco nivartate” (words cannot describe Brahman), “aprāpya manasā saha” (the mind cannot understand Brahman), and “yad vacanābhyuditam” (no one has the power to describe Brahman with words).
 These statements explain that the Supreme Lord can’t be completely described in words, but still, words can glorify and describe Him to a certain extent.

-In the third sutra, śāstra-yonitvāt, Śaṅkara emphasizes that Brahman is the source of the sastras, and that the sastras point us to Brahman, but again he insists that the goal of this sastric study is to realize the nirguna (qualityless) Brahman.
-Baladeva, on the other hand, emphasizes that the Supreme Lord can't be understood by dry logic; He can be known only through the proper understanding of the scriptures, which conduct one to the process of devotional service.
-In other words, Śaṅkara uses the sutra to emphasize the impersonal aspect, while Baladeva brings us to the proper personal and theistic interpretation, where Sri Krsna personally reveals the sastras, and bhakti is the highest goal.
+In the third sūtra, śāstra-yonitvāt, Śankara emphasizes that Brahman is the source of the sastras and that the sastras point us to Brahman.
+However, he again insists that the goal of this sastric study is to realize the nirguna (qualityless) Brahman.
+Baladeva, on the other hand, emphasizes that the Supreme Lord can’t be understood by dry logic; He can be known only through the proper understanding of the scriptures, which leads one to the process of devotional service.
+In other words, Śankara uses the sūtra to emphasize the impersonal aspect, while Baladeva brings us to the proper personal and theistic interpretation, where Sri Kṛṣṇa personally reveals the sastras, and bhakti is accepted as the highest goal.

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa